 In February 2017, Indiana University announced that its School of Informatics and Computing at IUPUI had received a grant from the university to create a three-dimensional virtual reality model of the historic Vermont Street church.
 IUPUI students collected 3,000 images for use in the modeling project.
 When completed, the model will be accessible to the public through IUPUI's School of Informatics and Computing.
 Digital images used to create the model will be housed at the IUPUI Library; the digitized archive, along with other archival records from the church, will be held in collection of the Indiana Historical Society in Indianapolis.

-As of 2017 the congregation's website indicated it planned to erect a new church on Zionsville Road in Pike Township, Marion County, Indiana.
-In the interim, the church holds worship services at The Unity Center, 2163 North Illinois Street in Indianapolis.
+For 2017 the congregation's website indicated it planned to erect a new church on Zionsville Road in Pike Township, Marion County, Indiana.
+In the interim, the church held worship services at The Unity Center, 2163 North Illinois Street in Indianapolis.